tsimeonov/Computer-Science/iOS & Swift Bootcamp/Section 6 Layoyt and Responsive UIs/aection_6.md

 - Horizontal in container
 - Vertical in Container

-in combunation with the new constraint
+in combunation with the pinning constraint

 ---